Onnit’s Alpha Brain is Problematic AF!

 - Huperzine stays in your system for at least 24 hours.
-When you consume 400 mcg of huperzine the next day after you think that Alpha Brain’s effects have worn off there’s actually still 200 mcg in your system.
-The Huperzine in your system really accumulates when you then take another 400 mcg, or maybe more if you mega-dose Alpha Brain, taking 6–8 capsules the way Joe Rogan describes doing frequently on his popular podcast.
-Huperzine really doesn’t belong in your daily stack.
+When you consume 400 mcg of huperzine the next day after you think that Alpha Brain’s effects have worn off there’s still 200 mcg in your system.
+The Huperzine in your system accumulates when you then take another 400 mcg, or maybe more if you mega-dose Alpha Brain, taking 6–8 capsules the way Joe Rogan describes doing frequently on his popular podcast.
+Huperzine doesn’t belong in your daily stack.

 My view on Onnit

 Having been the internet’s smart drug dealer for the better part of the decade, I have some experience dealing with Onnit and without getting into too many sordid details I think they may be doing too many psychedelics there in Austin!
 My experience with them was of the organized irresponsibility that characterizes large bureaucratic organizations and companies.
 Usually, how a company does one thing is how it does everything.
 My experience with various departments of Onnit furthers my suspicion of their products’ quality assurance.